Introduction

 How do you manage the 3PL relationship?

-Before you start, set expectations and negotiate your contacts so SLAs are defined because it will make managing the relationship easier.
-Include those expectations in the contracts whenever possible– you’ll thank us later.
-Now keeping excellent and clear communication is essential to maintain that relationship.
+Before you start, set expectations and negotiate with your contacts so SLAs are defined.
+This will make managing the relationship easier.
+Include those expectations in the contracts whenever possible—you’ll thank us later.
+Now, excellent and clear communication is essential to maintaining that relationship.
 Quarterly business reviews are pretty standard and should be discussed at least once a quarter.

 Preparing for Peak Season in Q3 with your 3PL